randlerepo/lgtv_control/README.md

 # Linux LGTV Control

 Linux LGTV Control is a set of tools to control LG WebOS TVs from a Linux system.
 It allows you to turn the TV on (via Wake-on-LAN) and off (via WebOS API) programmatically.
-It is designed to run as a systemd sleep hook, automatically turning your TV on/off when your connected PC suspends or resumes.
+It is designed to run as a systemd sleep hook, automatically turning your TV on/off when your connected PC suspends or resumes, and as a systemd service, automatically turning your TV on when your PC boots and off when your PC shuts down.

 ## Features